Skip to content

 How does the Singletary Scholars Program interact with the named automatic tiers?

 Singletary replaces, rather than stacks with, the Presidential Scholarship.
 Singletary covers full tuition for 4 years plus a $10,000/year housing stipend for the first two years on campus, plus Lewis Honors College membership.
-Families with Presidential-eligible stats should still apply for Singletary — it is a dollar-for-dollar upgrade when offered, and roughly 25 scholars are selected per year from the December 1 applicant pool.
+Families with Presidential-eligible stats should still apply for Singletary, since it is a dollar-for-dollar upgrade when offered, and roughly 25 scholars are selected per year from the December 1 applicant pool.

 Rules that bite at Kentucky

-Trip wires derived from Kentucky's own published policy — the things a custom playbook would flag in the first pass.
+Trip wires derived from Kentucky's own published policy.
+These are the things a custom playbook would flag in the first pass.

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks Kentucky's aid office the specific question that matters for cost-of-attendance cap.
+This script asks Kentucky's aid office the specific question that matters for loan-first displacement.

 Dear Kentucky Financial Aid Office,